-Citizens' rights group Consumer Focus, which has followed the case closely, is pleased by the concessions.'No option'
+Citizens' rights group Consumer Focus, which has followed the case closely, is pleased by the concessions.

 "We do not condone copyright infringement, but innocent people should not feel bullied into settling claims and they must be made aware of where to go for help," said Mike O'Connor, chief executive of Consumer Focus.